2010 Wandsworth London Borough Council election

-Map of the results of the 2010 Wandsworth council election.
-Conservatives in blue and Labour in red.

 The 2010 elections for the London Borough of Wandsworth Council were held on 6 May 2010.
 All 20 3-member wards were up for election, for a total of 60 councillors.
 The 2010 General Election and other local elections took place on the same day.

 The Conservative Party were defending a strong position on the council, with 51 councillors previously elected and having maintained overall control of the council since 1978.
 The Labour Party were hoping to increase their representation from nine councillors, whilst the Liberal Democrats and other parties were hoping to secure representation on the council.

 The Conservative Party subsequently held control of the Council with a reduced number of seats and majority.